How Do You Know: Cast

-Bill Murray was Brooks' original choice for the role of Charles Madison.

 Production

 James L. Brooks began work on the film in 2005, wishing to create a film about a young female athlete.
 While interviewing numerous women for hundreds of hours in his research for the film, he also became interested in "the dilemmas of contemporary business executives, who are sometimes held accountable by the law for corporate behavior of which they may not even be aware."
 He created Paul Rudd's and Jack Nicholson's characters for this concept.
 Filming finished in November 2009, although Brooks later reshot the film's opening and ending.
+Bill Murray was Brooks' original choice for the role of Charles Madison.
 The total production cost of the film was $120 million, with the net budget at about $100 million after tax rebates from Pennsylvania and the District of Columbia.
 The combined salaries for the director Brooks (about $10 million) and the four major stars Reese Witherspoon ($15 million), Nicholson ($12 million), Owen Wilson ($10 million) and Rudd ($3 million) totaled about $50 million.
 Brooks' "slow and meticulous" production and post-production process have been given as reasons for the size of the budget.